-For direct current distribution in larger cities, such generating stations have practically disappeared, and have been replaced by converter substations, receiving power from a main generating station, as three-phase alternating current of 6600, 11,000 or 13,200 volts, and usually 25 cycles.
+For direct-current distribution in larger cities, such generating stations have practically disappeared, and have been replaced by converter substations, receiving power from a main generating station, as three-phase alternating current of 6600, 11,000 or 20,000 volts, and 25 or 60 cycles.
+They are used, however, very largely for isolated plants, in large office buildings, apartment houses, etc.

-2. For street railway, 600 volt direct current generators are still used to a considerable extent, where the railway system is of moderate extent.
-In large railway systems, and roads covering greater distances, as interurban trolley lines, direct generation of 600 volts direct current is also disappearing before the railway converter substation, receiving power as three-phase alternating from transmission lines or high voltage distribution cables.

-3. For general distribution by alternating current, with a 2200 volt primary system, direct generation is still largely used, as the use of 2200 volt permits the system to cover a very large territory, and substations are mainly used only where the power can be derived from a long distance transmission line, or where the 2200 volt distribution is only a part of a large system of electric generation; as in the suburban distribution of large cities, using converter substations for the interior.
-In this case, where the transmission line or the main generating station is at 60 cycles, large station transformers are used for the supply of the 2200 volt distribution; where the power supply is at 25 cycles, either frequency converters, or motor generators change to 60 cycles, 2200 volts.

-4. For special use, as for electrochemical work, where the electric power is generated directly, different voltages, etc., may be used to suit the requirements.
+- 2. For street railway, 600-volt direct-current generators are still used to some extent, where the railway system is of moderate extent.
+In large railway systems, and roads covering greater distances, as interurban trolley lines, direct generation of 600 volts direct current has practically disappeared before the railway converter substation, receiving power as three-phase alternating from transmission lines or high-voltage distribution cables. - 3.
+For general distribution by alternating current, with a 2200-volt primary system, direct generation is still to a considerable extent used, often by a four-wire primary system (page 32, §4), as the use of 2200-volt permits the system to cover a very large territory, and substations are mainly used only where the power can be derived from a long-distance transmission line, or where the 2200-volt distribution is only a part of a large system of electric generation; as in the suburban distribution of large cities, using converter substations for the interior.
+In this case, where the transmission line or the main generating station is at 60 cycles, large station transformers are used for the supply of the 2200-volt distribution; where the power supply is at 25 cycles, either frequency converters, or motor generators change to 60 cycles, 2200 volts. - 4.
+For special use, as for electrochemical work, where the electric power is generated directly, different voltages, etc., may be used to suit the requirements.

-Where the power cannot be generated in the form in which it is used, and that is the case in all larger systems, threephase alternators are almost universally used.
+Where the power cannot be generated in the form in which it is used, and that is the case in all larger systems, three-phase alternators are almost universally used.

-The single-phase system has the disadvantage that singlephase induction and synchronous motors and converters are inferior to polyphase machines, and single-phase alternators larger and less efficient, and for lighting, where single-phase is preferable, single-phase lighting circuits can be operated from polyphase alternators.
+The single-phase system has the disadvantage that

+single-phase induction and synchronous motors and converters are inferior to polyphase machines, and single-phase alternators larger and less efficient, and for lighting, where single-phase is preferable, single-phase lighting circuits can be operated from polyphase alternators.